venkateshakula1729/cs425-2025-/Homeworks/A2/README.md

 ## Error Handling

-- **Timeout Handling:** If a nameserver doesn't respond, the query fails gracefully.
+- **Timeout Handling:**  If a server does not respond within 3 seconds, the query fails gracefully.
 - **Invalid Domain Handling:** Catches exceptions when resolving a non-existent domain.
 - **Unreachable Server Handling:** Detects when a nameserver cannot be contacted.
 - **Recursuive Lookup Failure** Catches the exception and prints an error message.